To all our returning visitors: welcome to our new website!

 What We're Doing

-The judges of the Reuben Rose Competition have just announced the winners.
+The judges of the Reuben Rose Competition recently announced the winners.
 The three winners will receive cash prizes totalling $700 and publication of the winning poems.
 Ten poems have been awarded Honorable Mentions, with publication of the poems.
 Here's the list of winners and Honorable Mentions; we'll have the texts of the poems up on that page as soon as we can - watch this space!

 Voices and IAWE held a joint Poetry Reading in Tzfat — on January 24, at Mystic Mountain Studio and Brewery in the Artists' Quarter of Tzfat - see it on Google Maps.
 Featured poets: Reuven Goldfarb, Shlomo Sher, Michael Dickel (Dekel); invitees: Yehudit Goldfarb, Ann Bar-Dov, Pesach Rotem, and Michael Kagan.
 After the poetry readings the venue was opened to the public and a Hassidic-looking band played blues and jazz.
 For fuller information and a few photos to convey the atmosphere, see our Tzfat Poetry Event page.